Anyone who’s been in the travel business a while will recall a not-so-distant past when all-inclusive resorts were less than stellar. Not anymore.

 Not so long ago, all-inclusives were considered a low-cost option suitable only for travelers on a budget, but the sector has claimed a strong foothold in the luxury end of the spectrum.

-Sandals Resorts, which in December introduced the Caribbean’s first over-the-water suites, has been moving toward “increasingly high standards of luxury” for a decade, said chairman and founder Gordon “Butch” Stewart.
+Sandals Resorts, which in December introduced its first over-the-water suites in the Caribbean, has been moving toward “increasingly high standards of luxury” for a decade, said chairman and founder Gordon “Butch” Stewart.

 Veith expects to see luxury hotel brands adding all-inclusive options, because “people are demanding it.”
 Turns out, even upscale travelers “love paying one price,” she said.